ICT Button with Arrow Green Leaf Toucan Extended

 3) Speed and Performance Optimisation

-More traffic and more products shouldn’t mean slower load times.
+More products and traffic shouldn’t mean slower pages.

 As more products are added to your site and more visitors come, you don’t want your page to slow down.
 To ensure optimal page speed load times, here’s what you can do: